 Following graduate school at Wichita State, I lived and worked in St. Louis and Houston, where I studied child-adolescent clinical psychology, gerontology, and psychopharmacology.
 I then settled in Schenectady, NY with my family.

 I've been at Union College ever since and I've held several positions: dean of students, psychology department chair, and tenured professor in the Graduate Management Program.
 I continue to teach management courses in the School of Management at the Union Graduate College and psychology courses in the Psychology Department at Union College.

 To stay professionally active, I am the chief of the division of psychology at Ellis Hospital in Schenectady, and I am politically active with the New York State Psychology Association, of which I am a past-president.
+As well I am the Immediate Past-President and Chair of the Board of the National Register of Health Service Psychologists.
 I also maintain a private practice and consulting business.